AdventHealth Dade City: 2000-2014

 On September 1, 2000, HCA Healthcare sold Pasco Community Hospital to Health Management Associates for $17 million, who then renamed it to Pasco Regional Medical Center.

-In 2011, Pasco Regional Medical Center started an emergency room expansion project.
+In 2011, Pasco Regional Medical Center started an emergency department expansion project.
 Phase one included new exam rooms, imaging suite, decontamination zone, nurses station, triage station, EMS lounge, registration/patient welcome area, and patient/guest lounge.
 Also during phase one ambulance bays were redesigned.
 After the emergency department moved into the new emergency room, the old emergency room was renovated.
 Phase two included new consultation suites, staff lounge, another nurses station and a storage area.
 In early January 2012, construction workers finished expansion of the emergency room.
-The emergency room was almost tripled in size to 12,700 square foot and the number of exam rooms increased from 9 to 17.
+The emergency room was almost tripled in size to 12700 sqfoot and the number of exam rooms increased from 9 to 17.

 On July 5, 2013, Pasco Regional Medical Center was rebranded by Health Management Associates to Bayfront Health Dade City.
 On July 30, Community Health Systems agreed to purchase Health Management Associates for $7.6 billion.

 On January 24, 2014, the Federal Trade Commission approved the merger of Health Management Associates with Community Health Systems and two days later the merger was completed.

 2017-present

-On December 5, 2017, Adventist Health System bought Bayfront Health Dade City from Community Health Systems.
+On December 5, 2017, Adventist Health System agreed to purchase Bayfront Health Dade City from Community Health Systems.

-On April 1, 2018, Florida Hospital a subsidiary of Adventist Health System began to operate the hospital and it was renamed to Florida Hospital Dade City.
+On April 1, 2018, Florida Hospital purchased the hospital and it was renamed to Florida Hospital Dade City.

 On January 2, 2019, Florida Hospital Dade City changed its name to AdventHealth Dade City.

 In 2019, construction workers began a four phases renovation project on the hospital, the total cost of the renovations was $22.2 million.
 New diagnostic equipment were purchased for AdventHealth Dade City and its MRI equipment was moved indoors.
 Two of the units that were not being used were converted into a transitional care unit and surgical unit.
 The pre-op unit moved into new individual rooms.
 AdventHealth Dade City constructed a new lobby and chapel.
 Its cafeteria was renovated and made larger.
 The renovations came to an end in late 2022.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In a survey done in 2022, the majority of hospitals in Florida including AdventHealth Dade City had failed to comply with the Hospital Price Transparency Law.
 It was not until early February 2023, that the hospital was in full compliance with the law.

 In late February 2025, AdventHealth Dade City and Saint Leo University partnered to create a dedicated education unit to fill the nursing shortage in the state.